yorliabdulai/alx-system_engineering-devops2/0x00-shell_basics/README.md

-a script that lists all files
+ a script that prints the type of the file named